 - Data entry/analysis experience

-- Experience regularly working with people with disabilities or other marginalized populations
+- Experience regularly working with people with disabilities or other systemically oppressed populations

 - Effective interpersonal skills